Airbench Fume Extractors

 Our fume extraction systems can be specified with various filtration options depending on the type and volume of fume, and the processes which require fume extraction.

 With the capacity to filter a low volume of fumes, this category utilises a pre-filter and a light duty carbon filter and is usually employed to deal with fumes associated with solvents, adhesives, gases, conformal coatings, airbrushing and spray painting.

 J – High Volume Fumes

-These fume extraction systems can filter high volume areas using pre-filters and heavy duty carbon filters.
-Using the same carbon grade as our ‘E’ types, but with a much higher mass of carbon, these systems are best used in similar environments.
+These fume extraction systems can filter high volumes of solvent fume using pre-filters and heavy duty carbon filters.
+Using the same carbon grade as our ‘E’ types, but with a much higher mass of carbon, these systems are capable of extracting and containing significant volumes of fume.

 R – Special Duty Fumes

 Using a pre-filter and a main filter containing a mixture of carbon, potassium permanganate, and activated alumina, these models can handle difficult fumes such as formaldehyde, NO2 or nitrogen dioxide, SO2 or sulphur dioxide and other difficult fumes.

 S – Smoke and Fumes

-Suitable for applications that involve smoke, fumes and gas, these systems use pre-filters, light duty carbon filters and fine particulate filters and are suitable in areas that perform activities such as soldering and brazing, as well as being suitable for applications such as conservation that generate both fine dust and gases.
+Suitable for applications that involve smoke, fumes and gas, these systems use pre-filters, light duty carbon filters and fine particulate filters and are suitable for areas that perform activities such as soldering and brazing, as well as being suitable for applications such as conservation that generate both fine dust and gases.

 SOME OF OUR SATISFIED CUSTOMERS